mauricio-ms/gcpout-cli/README.md

 ## Running Commands

 # Init
-This command is mandatory in order to configure the Jira Server host.
+This command is mandatory for configuring the Jira Server host.

 ```console
 user:~$ gcpout-cli init